Plato-solutions/artifician/docs/_build/markdown/intro.md

 # Introduction

-Preparing dataset for AI (Artificial Intelligence) models is a difficult and a time consuming job.
+Preparing dataset for AI (Artificial Intelligence) models is a difficult and a time-consuming job.
 A typical ML engineer spends days, weeks and sometimes months preparing the dataset.
 With the help of Artifician library developers will be able to prepare dataset in very less time.

-Artifician is a event driven framework developed to simplify and speed up the process of preparation of the datasets for AI models.
+Artifician is an event driven framework developed to simplify and speed up the process of preparation of the datasets for AI models.
 Artifician contains predefined set of processors for converting unstructured data into structured data.
 You can use them or define your own if you don’t find the one that fulfill your needs.
 The ultimate aim is to have as many as processors that developers will no longer need to define any new processors.